| |

 removing the finish from wood furniture for a natural look

-I am still considering adding a light cerusing wax or possibly a whitewashed stain, like on did on the hutch shelves.
+I am still considering adding a light cerusing wax or possibly a whitewashed stain, like we did on the hutch shelves.
 I’m going to wait until the rest of the bedroom is complete before I decide on that.

 -how-to-remove-paint-from-wood-furniture

 Next up is to buy a headboard.
-I know there will be lots of Memorial Day sales this coming weekend so I’ll be shopping for the best deal.
+I know there will be lots of Memorial Day sales this coming weekend, so I’ll be shopping for the best deal.

 removing paint from wood furniture, vintage dresser